Sign up HERE to receive regular emailed updates on COVID-19

 If you have symptoms you believe could be COVID-19 you can visit the Covid-19 self-assessment tool, call 8-1-1 or your primary care provider.
-They will determine if you require testing.
-A reminder that testing is done by appointment only.

 If you are sick you must self isolate and avoid contact with others

 - B.C.
 Governments response to COVID-19